 Step 4 Simply click on the "save" button on the top left-hand corner of the screen to initialize the repair process and save your repaired file.
 You can either save the new file in the original folder after renaming or save it at another destination.

 At the end of the day, Excel errors are unavoidable, so having an Excel Repair tool ready at hand is crucial to ensure that these errors do not hamper your productivity.
-Download Stellar Phoenix Excel Repair now to fix excel file cannot paste Error and many other Excel related problems which cause corruption or damage to your Excel files.
+Download Repairit Excel Repair now to fix excel file cannot paste Error and many other Excel related problems which cause corruption or damage to your Excel files.